 Many Americans love their cars.
 Not only a mode of transportation, cars can represent our values, personality or lifestyle, and provide creature comforts and audiovisual entertainment.
 But do modern-day features impact our health?
-In this, part two of a two-part article, let's explore healthful tips.
-Part One explores cars and EMF.
+In this, part two of a two-part article, let’s explore healthful tips.
+Part One, Cars and EMF, explores cars and EMF.

 Selecting a Lower EMF Car